 Each day, thousands of people—people just like you—are waiting for a second chance at life.
-Our network of generous donors, volunteers and employees share our mission to educate and inspire others about the importance of organ and tissue donation registration, to eliminate the wait for those here at home and around the US
+Our network of generous donors, volunteers, and employees share our mission to educate and inspire others about the importance of organ and tissue donation, with the ultimate goal of eliminating the wait for those who are awaiting a lifesaving transplant here at home and across the United States.

-Chris Klug Foundation advocates for organ and tissue donation, and inspires those touched by transplantation.
+The Chris Klug Foundation advocates for organ and tissue donation while inspiring those touched by transplantation.

-Through our programs we reach tens of thousands of young people each year, equipping them with facts about organ donation so they can make educated decisions.
+Through our wide variety of programs, we reach tens of thousands of young people each year, equipping them with the facts of organ donation so they can make educated decisions.